 mex command uses the

-by default.
-This topic describes how to upgrade your MEX files to
+option by default.
+This topic describes how to upgrade your MEX files to use the 64-bit

 You can continue to use the 32-bit API by calling the